RogerWitkowski/RogerWitkowski/README.md

 ### Hi everyone 👋

-I would like to introduce myself, so my name is Roger Witkowski and I am a Junior Fullstack Developer in C# and .NET.<br/> I started my journey with programming in Codecool in 2021🙂 During this year i became Junior Fullstack .NET Developer.
+I would like to introduce myself, so my name is Roger Witkowski and I am a Junior Fullstack Developer in C# and .NET.<br/> I started my journey with programming in Codecool in 2021🙂 During this time i became Junior Fullstack .NET Developer.<br/>
 These experiences showed me the path of self-development and the discipline i want to follow, to be an even better version of myself from yesterday🙂